 Light enough for young children to pull along themselves, it is also perfectly stable as a ride-on toy as the four wheels are even and robust.

 There are two clasps that can be 'locked' with the simple key attached to the strap handle.
-I have never had the clasps come undone while going along, whether locked or not, so I do think this is very secure.
 You will probably need to help your child to open the case but that's a good thing as you don't want them emptying the contents around the airport.

 There's an elastic 'teddy bear seat belt' to hold everything in place on one side.